openframeworks/ofBook/chapters/animation/chapter.md

 ### Noise

 Noise is similar to sine/cosine in that it's a function taking some input and producing output, which we can then use for movement.
 In the case of sine/cosine you are passing in an angle and getting a result back that goes back and forth between -1 and 1.
 In openFrameworks we wrap code using [simplex noise](https://en.wikipedia.org/wiki/Simplex_noise "Wikipedia on simplex noise"), which is comparable to [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise "Wikipedia on Perlin noise") and we have a function [`ofNoise()`](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofNoise "ofNoise Documentation Page") that takes an input and produces an output.
 Both algorithms (Perlin, Simplex) provide a pseudo random noise pattern -- they are quite useful for animation, because they are continuous functions, unlike [ofRandom](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofRandom "ofRandom Documentation Page") for example, which just returns random values.

 When I say continuous function, what I mean is if you pass in smaller changes as input, you get smaller output and if you pass in the same value you get the same result.
 For example, `sin(1.7)` always returns the same value, and `ofNoise(1.7)` also always returns the same result.
 Likewise if you call `sin(1.7)` and `sin(1.75)` you get results that are continuous (meaning, you can call `sin(1.71) sin(1.72)... sin(1.74)` to get intermediate results).

-You can do the same thing with ofNoise -- here, I write a for loop to draw noise as a line. `ofNoise` takes an input, here i/10 and produces an output which is between 0 and 1.  [`ofSignedNoise`](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofSignedNoise "ofSignedNoise Documentation Page") is similar but it produces an output between -1 and 1.
+You can do the same thing with ofNoise -- here, I write a for loop to draw noise as a line. `ofNoise` takes an input -- here, i/10 -- and produces an output which is between 0 and 1.  [`ofSignedNoise`](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofSignedNoise "ofSignedNoise Documentation Page") is similar but it produces an output between -1 and 1.

 ![noise line](images/noiseLine.png)